ouya/docs/ads.md

 There are numerous 3rd party advertisement delivery platforms.

+### AdMob

+* [AdMob](https://developers.google.com/mobile-ads-sdk/download) is part of the Google Play services platform and is not available as a standalone sdk.
+Without Google Play services installed on the OUYA by default, the API won't be available.

 ### Chartboost

 * [Chartboost](https://www.chartboost.com/en/) is an ad delivery network designed for games with a cross-platform API